14sudharsan/MacAddress/README.md

 Please wait for a while docker building an image from dockerfile

-Once successfully Docker container spawn from container image
+Once successfully Docker container spawn from docker image

-Then you will get an prompt like stated below
+Then you will get an prompt like stated below from the docker container

  Enter the MacAddress : Enter valid mac address
  Enter Apikey : enter your apikey